ziming/mini-loan/readme.md

 I only do TDD on the core flows to flesh the api out.
 It's not thorough

 I'm not quite sure on the differences between assertJson or assertJsonFragment.
-I just alternate between them
+I just alternate between them & see what works

 I used $this->json('POST', ..., ...) instead of $this->post(...) because of this article that highlights some issues with the response code differences